Expunging or Sealing Your Criminal Record

 A Massachusetts criminal case will only show on your record after you have been "arraigned" in a Massachusetts criminal court, and a not guilty plea has been made on your behalf.
 Before that very important moment, there is no formal record of your case.
 A Massachusetts clerk-magistrate's hearing, also known as show-cause hearing, does not show on your Massachusetts criminal record.
 Boston criminal lawyer Joe Serpa has succeeded hundreds of times in having cases dismissed before arraignment, either at a Massachusetts clerk magistrate's hearing, also known as a show cause hearing, or even after a show-cause hearing but before arraignment.
 These cases, dismissed before arraignment, never show on your criminal record for any purpose, whether by law enforcement or otherwise.

 Once you are arraigned in court, your Massachusetts criminal case shows on your criminal record as an "open" matter.
 You can ask the court to seal your record only after it has been resolved, either by dismissal, acquittal or even a guilty finding.

-As discussed below, sealing a Massachusetts criminal record is a powerful and effective way to preserve your future after a Massachusetts criminal case is dismissed, continued without a finding ("CWOF") or even if you plead or are found guilty of a Massachusetts misdemeanor or felony.
+As discussed below, expunging or sealing a Massachusetts criminal record is a powerful and effective way to preserve your future after a Massachusetts criminal case is dismissed, continued without a finding ("CWOF") or even if you plead or are found guilty of a Massachusetts misdemeanor or felony.
 Once your Massachusetts criminal case is sealed, it disappears from view for almost all purposes, including employment applications, educational institutions and housing providers or landlords.
 When you can ask the court to seal your case varies depending on the outcome of the case, as we discuss below.